Risk Sensitive Portfolio Optimization in a Jump Diffusion Model with Regimes: Hamilton-Jacobi-Bellman Equation

-for all $(t,x,y)\in \mathscr{\bar{D}}$, where $\mathbf{1}\in \RR^{(n+1)}$ with each component being $1$. .2in \noi Equation \eqref{intrisk} is a Volterra integral equation of second kind.
-We note that the boundary of $\mathscr{\bar{D}}$ has many facets.
+.2in \noi Equation \eqref{intrisk} is a Volterra integral equation of second kind.
+We note that the boundary of $\bar{\mathscr{D}}$ has many facets.
 For $t=T$, we directly obtain from \eqref{intrisk}, $\psi(T,x,y)=1$.
 Hence no additional terminal conditions are required.
-Although the values of $\psi$ in facets $\mathscr{\bar{D}}\cap \{(t,x,y)|y^l \in \{0,t\},x \in \mathcal{X}^{n+1}, t\in [0,T]\}$ are not directly followed but can be obtained by solving the integral equation on the facets. \begin{Proposition} (i) The integral equation \eqref{intrisk} has a unique solution in $C(\mathscr{\bar{D}})$, and (ii) the solution is in the \emph{dom}($D_{t,y}$). \end{Proposition} \proof (i) We first observe that the solution to the integral equation \eqref{intrisk} is a fixed point of the operator $A$, where
+Although the values of $\psi$ in facets $\bar{\mathscr{D}}\cap \{(t,x,y)|y^l =0,x \in \mathcal{X}^{n+1}, t\in [0,T]\}$ are not directly followed but can be obtained by solving the integral equation on the facets. \begin{Proposition} (i) The integral equation \eqref{intrisk} has a unique solution in $C_b(\bar{\mathscr{D}})$, and (ii) the solution is in the \emph{dom}($D_{t,y}$). \end{Proposition} \proof (i) We first observe that the solution to the integral equation \eqref{intrisk} is a fixed point of the operator $A$, where